lMeeg/Prime-Factorization-and-Primality-Testing-Program/README.md

 5. To exit the program, type "exit" when prompted for input.

 ## Conclusion
 The Prime Factorization and Primality Testing Program is a simple yet useful tool for understanding the prime factors of a positive integer and determining whether it is prime.
 It can be educational and handy for various mathematical and programming purposes.
 This project provides a practical example of basic mathematical algorithms and console-based user interaction in C#.
-Enjoy using and learning from this program!